-Tim Challies was recently in Johannesburg, South Africa.
+I attended an interview and talk with Tim Challies when he visited Johannesburg, South Africa.
 In a Q and A session, he was asked what top 3 Christian books he would recommend reading.

 ‘Preach the gospel to yourself every day,’ is a quote by Jerry Bridges in his book, The Discipline of Grace, which has stuck with me since reading it.

 The premise of this book is the simple truth that, ‘Your worst days are never so bad that you are beyond the reach of God’s grace.
 And your best days are never so good that you are beyond the need of God’s grace.’

 Jerry Bridges clearly addresses the faulty view of the Gospel being only for unbelievers.
 He reminds us that the Gospel is the basis for both justification and sanctification - what we are declared to be and what we are striving to be.

 ‘I’ve asked people why they think God would probably not use them to share the gospel with someone on a “bad” day.
 A typical reply is, “I wouldn’t be worthy,” or “I wouldn’t be good enough.”
 Such a reply reveals an all-too-common misconception of the Christian life: the thinking that, although we are saved by grace, we earn or forfeit God’s blessings in our daily lives by our performance.’
 [Jerry Bridges]

 The believer must preach the Gospel to himself every day.